vitest-dev/vitest/docs/config/index.md

 Vite will process inlined modules.
 This could be helpful to handle packages that ship `.js` in ESM format (that Node can't handle).

 If `true`, every dependency will be inlined.
+All dependencies, specified in [`ssr.noExternal`](https://vitejs.dev/guide/ssr.html#ssr-externals) will be inlined by default.

 #### deps.fallbackCJS